 As the model is still in development BVES is not yet aware how the output will be characterized and presented to decision makers.
-Following the completion of the development phase BVES will have a better understanding of the output and how it can be used by decision makers in the wildfire mitigation process.
+Following the completion of the development phase BVES

 Concise description and timeline of planned changes to the calculation procedure over the triennial WMP cycle, including any key improvements from the Energy Safety Wildfire Risk Modeling Working Group and plans to align with the consensus Risk Modeling Requirements by January 1, 2024.